nathanhss/Simple-CRUD/README.md

 # Simple-CRUD
-A simple CRUD with NodeJS, Express, Mongoose and MomentJS
+A simple CRUD with NodeJS, Express and Mongoose